SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Rain…" Fluttershy said.

 Rarity hugged Fluttershy.
-"You got this, you're doing great darling."
+"You got this, you're doing great, darling."

 Fluttershy returned the hug.
 "Thank you."